-Pestech Pest Solutions is the largest pest management center in New York — we’re available to tackle pest problems throughout the state.
+Pestech Pest Solutions is the largest pest management center in New York — we’re available to tackle pest problems anywhere, including Orange County, Dutchess County and throughout NY.
 Our residential pest management services are well-equipped to guard your home against unwanted critters and protect your houseplants.

 As a family-owned company, we treat your home like our own when helping you address pest issues.
 We use environmentally friendly materials when correcting an infestation to ensure the least environmental impact on both your home and the state of New York.

 If you’re facing a houseplant infestation, help is only a phone call away.
 To schedule a home inspection with Pestech Pest Solutions, call 800-287-BUGS today.